IndominusByte/fastapi-jwt-auth/docs/api-doc.md

 **token_in_denylist_loader**(callback)
 :   *This decorator sets the callback function that will be called when
-    a protected endpoint is accessed and will check if the JWT has been been revoked.
+    a protected endpoint is accessed and will check if the JWT has been revoked.
 By default, this callback is not used.*

     **Hint**: *The callback must be a function that takes `one` argument, which is the decoded JWT (python dictionary),